martin-der/home-util/README.md

 ## Configuration

-Running the script `home-init.sh` will initialize the user home directory.
+Run `home-init.sh` to initialize the user home directory.
 The behavior of this script is controlled by the file `.config/mdu/init.properties`

 Sample configuration :